arnholm/cpde_3rdparty/gcc/README.md

  --- | ---  | ---
 include | ./gcclibs/crow/include |  .

-### cpp-dotenv
+### dotenv (cpp-dotenv)

     $ ./build_dotenv.sh

-This script clones from github and compiles cpp-dotenv into several static libraries.
+This script clones from github and compiles dotenv into several static libraries.

-The script merges all the static libraries into one (keeping originals): libdotenv_all.a
+To simplify linking this library, all libraries are also merged into a single library 'libdotenv_all.a'

 Path | Value | Note